notion-data-spine-from-scratch/stage-0/README.md

 3. (Optional) `./scripts/init_local_pg.sh` to spin up a local Postgres cluster on port `5433` with seed data.
 Alternatively run `make up` to start the full Docker Compose stack.
+   The API container now seeds the database automatically on first start using `scripts/seed_then_start.sh`.
 4. `pytest`

 Optionally run `poetry run pre-commit run --all-files` to lint and format